Meet on Sunday at The Springs at 11:00 AM

 A Community Group that seeks to reach families with children in their elementary years on up.
 We see ourselves as God’s hands (so to speak) in visibly displaying His grace to one another on Sunday mornings and throughout the week.

-A Community Group of battle-scarred empty-nesters and wanna-bes seeking to explore the next transition of life.
+A Community Group of empty-nesters seeking to explore the next transition of life.
 Come join this unique blend of folks seeking to deepen our relationship with God and each other and have fun doing so.
 There are also opportunities for social gatherings outside Sunday mornings.

 What happens in a Community Group?